 This was the very first comic I worked on.
 I read proofs of the final issue of the Nutty but I don't think that's enough to make me a Nutty Boy.
 The Hoot was a joy to work on.
 It had a great atmosphere in the office.
 I worked with some fantastic artists like John Geering, Barrie Appleby, Steve Bright and David Mostyn and with great comic writers like Morris Heggie, Al Bernard and Duncan Leith.
 It was a terrific place for a young lad of 18 to learn his trade... and to fall in love with the business of making comics.

 The Hoot only lasted 53 issues, and I sloped off to the Dandy when that comic absorbed the Hoot... but it was a great year, and I was very lucky to work with great artists and great writers who were also just terrific people.

 From 1989-1993 I worked on the Beezer and then the Beezer and Topper when the two comics merged.
 We had a hello of a lot of fun working on the Beezer and Topper.
 It was a lot of hard work and we didn't have the marquee names the other comics had but we did put out an interesting and innovative comic.

 My favourite job of the week was writing Edd the Ghost, which was drawn by David Mostyn.
 We tried to get pathos as well as gags in there.
 I always imagined the character as being voiced by David Jason if he was doing it for Cosgrove-Hall, who made Dangermouse and Count Duckula.

 My last six months on-staff at DC Thomson was very happily spent working on Commando, editing scripts and writing text stories for the cover flaps.
 I've had fun writing scripts for the Commando over the past year or so, working with current Commando C.O.
-Kirsten Murray, who is doing a great job with the title.
+Gordon Tait and his predecessor Kirsten Murray, who have both done a great job with the title.